 If you LOVE using the Brause EF66 nib and want to have a dedicated holder for it, this is a good one as the flange is pre-adjusted to fit the tiny-but-mighty 66 nib.

 I love this holder!
 When I taught a couple of workshops in Indonesia back in May 2019, my dad took my workshop and as he was practicing at home, he was comparing it to the Speedball one and he found this holder to be more comfortable to use.
 He liked it so much I gave mine to him and now I miss writing with it so I am getting another one for myself!

 This one feels similar to the Pointed Oblique Holder except that it is slightly lighter and longer.
-It will fit the G nibs nicely but it will be too lose for thinner nibs like Leonardt Principal or Hunt 101.
+It will fit the G nibs nicely but it will be too loose for thinner nibs like Leonardt Principal or Hunt 101.

 Ash Bush Carrot Holder

 This is a cute one to have.
 It has a wider body that sits nicely on the web of your hand between your thumb and index finger.
 You can find it in her Etsy shop: AshBushInk